 Preparing People for Extraordinary Work

-Trinity has a great tradition of tangible support for faculty professional development.
-We venture out to workshops across the country, learning from top researchers and thinkers in every field.
+We have always put a high value on professional development.
+Our teachers venture out to workshops across the country, learning from top researchers and thinkers in every field.
 On campus, we arrange for nationally recognized experts to coach us in improving our craft.
-We also travel internationally to study the best practices in the world.
-In addition to daily time spent working with colleagues, we meet to work together on Teachers as Lifelong Learners (TALL) Tuesdays.
+Our educators travel internationally to study the best practices in the world.
+We also designate one Tuesday each month as a TALL Tuesday (Teachers as Leaders and Learners), where faculty and staff meet in small groups to collaborate and share best practices.

 - Katherine Bomer, literacy education expert and author of Hidden Gems and Starting with What Students Do Best, conducts sessions for us on topics such as reviewing student work, using data to inform the design of writing workshop units, and an overview of writing workshop for new faculty.